kubeflow/website/content/docs/pipelines/installation/standalone-deployment.md

      This is for 0.4.0 and above, commands for older versions can be found at [Deploying Kubeflow Pipelines](#deploying-kubeflow-pipelines)

-1. Delete removed resources manually
+1. Delete obsolete resources manually.

      This depends on which version you are upgrading from and to.

-     If you are upgrading from KFP < 0.4.0 to 0.4.0 or above.
-You can remove the following no longer used resources after the upgrade:
+     If you are upgrading from Kubeflow Pipelines < 0.4.0 to 0.4.0 or above, you can remove the following obsolete resources after the upgrade:
      `metadata-deployment`, `metadata-service`.

-     You can verify if they exist by:
+     Run the following command to check if these resources exist on your cluster:
      ```
      kubectl -n <KFP_NAMESPACE> get deployments | grep metadata-deployment
      kubectl -n <KFP_NAMESPACE> get service | grep metadata-service
      ```

-     If they exist, you can delete them by running the following commands:
+     If these resources exist on your cluster, run the following commands to delete them:
      ```
      kubectl -n <KFP_NAMESPACE> delete deployment metadata-deployment
      kubectl -n <KFP_NAMESPACE> delete service metadata-service
      ```

+     For other versions, you don't need to do anything.

 ## Customizing Kubeflow Pipelines